aron/broadcast.js/README.md

 myObject.unsubscribe();
 ```

-A nicer if not more convoluted method is to use JavaScripts prototypal
+A nicer alternative is to use JavaScripts prototypal inheritance.
-inheritance.

 ```javascript
 function MyObject() {